domRiddle/ASF/Logging.md

 Using custom NLog config automatically disables default ASF one, which includes ```ColoredConsole```, ```EventLog``` (if ASF is started as a service) and ```File``` (otherwise).
 In other words, your config overrides **completely** default ASF logging, which means that if you e.g. want to keep ```ColoredConsole``` target, you must define it yourself.
 This allows you to not only add **extra** logging targets, but also disable or modify **default** ones.

 If you want to use default ASF logging without any modifications, you don't need to do anything - you also don't need to define it in custom ```NLog.config```.
+Don't use custom ```NLog.config``` if you don't want to modify default ASF logging.
 For reference though, equivalent of hardcoded ASF default logging would be:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>